HackYourFuture/React/week1/LESSONPLAN.md

 ### Exercise

-ask trainees to install `create-react-app` and get it started on their machines!
+Ask trainees to install `create-react-app` and get it started on their machines!

 ### Essence